IDMNYU/IDM_Faculty_FAQ/sp2022_covid_reference.md

 ## How to get into 370 Jay
 [Details on the steps to access the building](https://www.nyu.edu/life/safety-health-wellness/coronavirus-information/campus-life/building-access.html)

-## What to do if you contract covid / are exposed
+## What to do if you contract covid / are exposed / a studnet is ill
 All students, faculty, and employees—regardless of vaccination status—who have symptoms of COVID-19, a diagnosis of COVID-19, or have had a close contact exposure to COVID-19 are [required to complete the self-reporting form](https://nyu.qualtrics.com/jfe/form/SV_bCvIk6DpqWeFsJT).
 After completing the form, the COVID-19 Prevention & Response Team will follow up with next steps and guidance.
 It is important that you stay home and avoid contact with others.

+If a student discloses their covid status to you, tel them to stay home and fill out the self-reporting form above.
+If you have recentluy in in close contact with the student, you should also report the possible exposure, and strongly consider taking your class(es) online until you have received a negative PCR test.

 ## Teaching modalities
 Unless you are teaching an iNet (online) sction of a course, you are expected to teach on-campus this semester.
 If you are unsure, email Scott.